5 Best Harissa Substitutes

 What Does Harissa Taste Like?

 Because harissa is a spice blend, it has a unique complexity.
 It has an earthy, spicy flavor with a sweet touch from the tomatoes.
 Cumin and coriander give it an earthy flavor, roasted peppers give it a tangy taste, and tomato or red peppers give it a sweet flavor.
+I love harissa with cauliflower or made into a spicy glaze when making harissa carrots.

 Glass jar filled with homemade harissa paste substitute surrounded by red peppers.